 Apple is well-known for its minimalistic UX.
 Even though all design solutions are not complex, they perfectly match the six criteria suggested by the UX honeycomb framework.

-The visual appeal is the first thing website visitors experience when exploring your brand online.
+Visual appeal is the first thing website visitors experience when exploring your brand online.
 The first impression can either make or break your relationships with future clients.
 That’s why your content marketing pieces and website design should be more or less visually vibrant.

 Make sure that your website layout and graphic design pieces match the typography and style of your content.
 Also, the visual appeal of your website should match your brand’s tone of voice.
 More formal and matter-of-fact websites should use standard typography, stock pictures, and graphs to illustrate key points.
 On the contrary, if you’re a less formal and more casual brand, include colorful illustrations and GIFs to spice things up.